4 Health Benefits of Taking a Social Media Break

 A lot of empirical studies have continually found direct correlations between social media use and stress.
 The direct relationship usually indicates that the use of social media causes stress or that stress triggers the use of social media.
-Either way, stress has very negative effects on the brain, which include short memory and depression.
+Either way, stress has very negative effects on the brain, which include memory problems and depression.

 A study conducted on both typical and excessive social media users found that abstaining from social media for about a week or two reduced stress significantly in both users.